 Significant figures express the uncertainty of a measurement or number.
 All measurements have some degree of uncertainty in their value.
 This is inherent in measuring tools and variations between people taking measurements.

-For example, if you are in a chemistry lab and you need to add 8 mL of liquid to a beaker.
+For example, you are in a chemistry lab and need 8 mL of liquid in a beaker.
 You could just pour water straight into the beaker and quit when you think you hit 8 mL.
-The error associated with this measurement would mostly be associated to your skill.
+The error of this measurement is mostly due to your skill.
 You could use a beaker with markings every 5 mL and get pretty close, give or take a couple mL.
-You could use a graduated cylinder with markings every tenth of a mL and reliably get measurements between 7.9 and 8.1 mL.
+You could use a graduated cylinder with markings every tenth of a mL and get measurements between 7.9 and 8.1 mL.
 Here we see how the uncertainty can be affected by the measuring tool.

-Uncertainty is expressed in significant figures.
+Significant figures express uncertainty or precision.
 The more significant figures in a measurement, the more precise the measurement.
-There are five basic rules dealing with significant figures.
+There are six basic rules dealing with significant figures.

 - Non-zero digits are always significant.

 - All zeros between other significant digits are significant.

 - The most significant figure, also called most significant digit, is the leftmost non-zero digit.
 For example: in the number 0.00321, the most significant figure is the 3.

 - The least significant figure, or least significant digit is the rightmost digit.
 In the number 54.321, the least significant figure is 1.
 Keep in mind, zero can be the least significant digit.
 For example, the zero in 4.320 is the least significant figure.